 Sollae IoT Gateway device.
 Sollae Cloud web app provides the user interface, while Sollae IoT Gateway device is the one that executes the job.
 Sollae IoT Gateway devices are equipped with analog input, digital input, and digital output ports, following industry standards.
 They act as a bridge between users and the IoT equipment, in that they interface with sensors/equipment on one side and exchange data with Sollae Cloud on the other side.

-First, see if your device is a Sollae IoT Gateway device supported by Sollae Cloud.
+First, see if your device is a Sollae Gateway device supported by Sollae Cloud.
 Please make sure the device is connected to the Internet.
 Follow the

 device registration process and double-check if you enter the correct device client ID.